KanoComputing/world/README.md

+# 🚨world - Unmaintained 🚨

+ This codebase was a transition step before we were able to re-implement Kano World entirely in Polymer.
+As of January 2019, it has been completely [superseded](https://github.com/KanoComputing/hour-of-code/).

 ## Dependencies

 The dependencies of the project itself are managed with `bower`, the dependencies for the build/dev tasks are managed with `npm` modules.